Comic books and graphic novels aren't all about superheroes.

-If you want to expand your library beyond superheroes, this list will let you in on other under-appreciated comic book and graphical novel genres.
+If you want to expand your library beyond superheroes, this list will let you in on some other under-appreciated comic book and graphic novel genres.

 Examples: The Sandman, Coda, Fables